 Ivan presents great stories that will charm some, give hope to others, and perhaps remind us that being unique is the source of great power.
 Can hardly wait for the library to have two more of Ivan’s books for me to pick up.

-** Federal Trade Commission rules require bloggers to clearly identify when they have or will receive compensation.
-I will receive a small affiliate commission should you make a purchase after following any of the Amazon links in this post.
+** The Federal Trade Commission rules require bloggers to clearly identify when they have or will receive compensation.
+I will receive a small affiliate commission should you make a purchase after following any Bookshop.org links in this blog.